walkonmars36/3-column-preview-card-component/README.md

 I wanted the design to work across all sizes and so created a layout that looked a bit better on a tablet.

-To control the image size I used the min() function, which allowed it scale nicely.
+To control the image size I used the min() function, which allowed it to scale nicely.

 ```css
 &__image {